 Built by Theophile Verlaque, a French immigrant, the house currently holds several period displays as well as exhibits that reflect Ramona’s past turkey farm glory, mining history, and other historical and noteworthy events.

 Located in and around the Verlaque House is the Guy B. Woodward Museum.
 It is owned and operated by the Ramona Pioneer Historical Society and includes a number of historical buildings that were preserved and relocated to the current museum site.

-These buildings include the town’s first jail, the Barnett Barn, a one-room schoolhouse, millinery shop, and post office.
-Also on display are period wagons, farm equipment, mining equipment, and buggies.
+These buildings include the town’s first jail, the Barnett Barn, a one-room schoolhouse, a millinery shop, and a post office.
+Also displayed are period wagons, farm equipment, mining equipment, and buggies.

-A small gift shop offers books, postcards, and some postal antiques for visitors to enjoy.
+A small gift shop offers books, postcards, and some postal antiques for visitors.
 More information regarding hours suggested, donations, and exhibits can be found on their website.